AGCCS/AGCCS-CTRL22/circuit/README.md

 # Hardware Revisions

 In this repository we currently provide the develoment version Rev-1-2 as an editable KiCad project and the schematics of Rev-1-1 for inspection.
 We are currently running a modded variant of the initial Rev-1-0 for evaluation purposes.
-We expect to finalise and test Rev-1-2 in very near future.
+We expect to finalise and test Rev-1-2 in near future.

 Revision 1.1